Prashanth1998-18/OnlineSweetMartApplication/README.md

 This is a SweetMart Application build using Java, Gradle, Spring Boot.
 Database used is MySQL
 There are three controllers, which consists of restful web services.
+At present it just consists of backend code which is tested using POSTMAN and Swagger UI.